 As the baby grows in the womb, swelling becomes really common for most women.
 The hormonal changes in the body mean that there may be increased sweating and this includes the feet as well.
 Sweating in the feet may also lead to itchiness or cause an odor.

-It is very important to look for shoes which are supportive as your body grows with the baby in the womb.
+It is very important to look for shoes that are supportive as your body grows with the baby in the womb.
 The shoes have to have good ankle and arch support since the body’s center of gravity shifts as the baby grows.
 These supports help to reduce joint pains which come along with pregnancy especially when you are walking.
-A good pair of shoes which provide support ensure that the body’s changing weight is accommodated and there is no pressure on the feet even in the advanced stages of pregnancy.
+A good pair of shoes that provide support ensures that the body’s changing weight is accommodated and there is no pressure on the feet even in the advanced stages of pregnancy.

-While I was sorely tempted by a pair of boots which needed to be tied up, I was practical enough to realize that as the baby grows, it will become difficult to bend down and tied up or untie the shoes.
-The baby bump means that bending will be a task eventually, and it is always better to invest in shoes which are easy to slip on and slip off.
-Basically, buy shoes which do not need you to bend down and wear them.
+While I was sorely tempted by a pair of boots that needed to be tied up, I was practical enough to realize that as the baby grows, it will become difficult to bend down and tie up or untie the shoes.
+The baby bump means that bending will be a task eventually, and it is always better to invest in shoes that are easy to slip on and slip off.
+Basically, buy shoes that do not need you to bend down and wear them.

 Remember to keep in mind how much you are going to use the shoes.
 Are you going to wear them to work every day?
-Do you have a job which requires you to be on your feet all day?
+Do you have a job that requires you to be on your feet all day?
 Are you going for long walks in those shoes?
-Choose shoes which give you the right level of comfort whenever you use them.
+Choose shoes that give you the right level of comfort whenever you use them.

-Buy shoes which are comfortable.
-You can buy boots which do not have high heels and are easier to slip on.
-Or you could invest in a pair of sandals which are open around the feet but provide ample support to the ankles.
-This will ensure that you don’t sweat too much in them and your feet feel comfortable.
-Mock sneakers are a great option too, which are athletic looking and have rubber soles which provide good support.
-Look for shoes made up of materials which are soft, water absorbent, elastic and keep the feet cool.
+Buy shoes that are comfortable.
+You can buy boots that do not have high heels and are easier to slip on.
+Or you could invest in a pair of sandals that are open around the feet but provide ample support to the ankles.
+This will ensure that you don’t sweat too much in them and that your feet feel comfortable.
+Mock sneakers are a great option too, which are athletic looking and have rubber soles that provide good support.
+Look for shoes made up of materials that are soft, water-absorbent, elastic, and keep the feet cool.